Snakemake pipeline

 Our pipeline config is a YAML file that describes all the steps desired for the pipeline.
 It is flexible; for instance, if you remove the baysor

-arguments from the config, then it will not run baysor.
-Similarly, if you remove the "annotation"
+section from the config, then it will not run baysor.

 You can choose a config among the existing ones here or create your own.